pianwan/EE411-Project/README.md

 ```

 ## Important Notes
-This version is not exactly the same as what the original paper do.
+This version is not exactly the same as what the original paper does.
 This is only for EE411 submissions.